Kanui/fcontrol/README.md

 This library not have all operations to integrate fully with FControl System, but have the base to get a simple and quick integration with it.
+Trip transactions is not available yet, but you can implementing it and send us a PR.